Production scale

 Current lane

 Senior DevSecOps Engineer at Raft.
-Shipping secure platform capabilities across classified and unclassified environments with TS clearance.
+Shipping secure platform capabilities across high-security environments.

 Platform depth